meb1772-dot/vibe-coding-companion-174407/flutter_frontend/README.md

 ## Building APK and exporting to repository root

-To produce an Android APK and copy it to the repository root as `vibe_coding_companion.apk`:
+To produce an Android APK and copy it to the repository root with versioned filename:

 1) Build the APK:
    - Release: `flutter build apk --release`